 Event Ticketing

 Event Ticketing is the process of purchasing an admission ticket or paying a registration fee for an event.
 Usually, event planners use Event Ticketing Software to help them sell tickets to events.
-Another word for event ticketing is a voucher purchasing or pass purchasing.
+Another word for event ticketing: pass purchasing or admissions.
+Modern ticketing often includes e-tickets and QR code entry.

 Gamification

-Gamification refers to the use of game-like experience to promote interaction in routines and tasks, making them more enjoyable.
-Leaderboards, badges and challenges are examples of gamification you can use at events.
+In events, Gamification refers to the use of game-like experience to promote interaction among event participants, making the experience more enjoyable.
+Additionally, leaderboards, badges, and challenges are examples of gamification you can use at events.

 Hybrid Event

 Hybrid Events are events that happen both in-person and online.
 They unite the traditional physical experience with an additional digital experience.
-Take for instance an in-person concert with the same experience being available for online attendees.
+Take for instance an in-person concert, with the same experience being available for online attendees.
+Lastly, offer recordings on-demand to extend reach.

 In Person Event